mrdoob/three.js/threejs/lessons/threejs-cameras.md

 {{{example url="../threejs-cameras-logarithmic-depth-buffer.html" }}}

 If this didn't fix the issue for you then you've run into one reason why you can't always use this solution.
 That reason is because only certain GPUs support it.
-As of September 2018 almost no mobile devices support this solution where as most desktops do.
+As of September 2018 almost no mobile devices support this solution whereas most desktops do.

 Another reason not to choose this solution is it can be significantly slower than the standard solution.